It Feels Like Relief, But It’s Not

 “I just need a drink to unwind.”

-That feeling?
-It’s not real relaxation.
+That feeling isn’t real relaxation.
 It’s sedation.
 And it comes at a cost.

-Because while alcohol appears to take the edge off, behind the scenes, it’s setting the stage for anxiety, overstimulation, and long-term imbalance.
+Because while alcohol might seem like it’s taking the edge off, behind the scenes it’s setting the stage for anxiety, overstimulation, and long-term imbalance.

 The Chemical Illusion

-When we drink, alcohol increases a neurotransmitter called GABA—think of it as the brain’s natural chill pill.
+When we drink, alcohol boosts GABA.
+Think of GABA as the brain’s natural chill pill.
 It slows down activity in the central nervous system, which is why we feel relaxed, maybe a little buzzed, even sleepy.

 The short-term result?